gvwilson/thirdbit/_posts/2017/11/2017-11-04-books-for-programmers.md

    A great description of how science is actually done, and of what it's like to have a life in science.

+1. Susan Whitfield: *[Life Along the Silk Road][silk-road]*.
+   A history of Central Asia told in twelve biographies.

 1. Richard Wilkinson and Kate Pickett: *[The Spirit Level][spirit-level]*.
    An evidence-based exploration of how and why greater equality is better for everyone.